cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- User uploads an object to an S3 which triggers an event
 	- event kicks off an ECS tasks which gets the obj from S3, does some processing and saves the result to DynamoDB (task role allows access to other AWS services)
 - ECS Tasks invoked by eventbridge schedule
-	- every 1 hour event is creates
+	- every 1 hour event is created
-	- ECS tasks does some batch processing of objs in S#
+	- ECS tasks does some batch processing of objs in S3
 - ECS tasks polling sqs
 	- use autoscaling to see if more capacity is needed to process the messages
 - Intercept Stopped tasks using eventbridge